 Just like our trip to Italy, you will need to weigh many options and choices whose decisions will impact your success as a new PA or NP.
 I present to you is this article which has the potential to better prepare you for your new journey as a professional clinician.
 This is advice from me and my colleagues in business, administration, and professional practice and will likely make your career journey safer and more satisfying.
 Like any piece of advice, you can heed or disregard it – but hopefully, it will be a helpful component of your career blueprint for success.

-These suggestions come from a variety of sources such as well-known PAs, like EMEDPA, a senior moderator on PhysicianAssistantForum.com, many of your PA Colleagues, myself included, Personal Liability Experts such as those from the AAPA-endorsed provider and years of observing the pains and rewards of those who have provided healthcare to our nation in their professional capacity.
+This advice comes from a variety of sources such as well-known PAs, like EMEDPA, a senior moderator on PhysicianAssistantForum.com, many of your PA Colleagues, myself included, Personal Liability Experts such as those from the AAPA-endorsed provider, and years of observing the pains and rewards of those who have provided healthcare to our nation in their professional capacity.

 - Your first job is about learning your clinical skills, not about money.